Counseling Center Hours: Monday-Friday 8:30am-4:30pm

 Location: Conant House - Map

-Counseling and Psychological Service’s mission is to provide compassionate mental health care for the emotional and developmental needs of all students in support of their success at Colgate.
+Counseling and Psychological Service’s mission is to provide compassionate mental health care and education for all students to support their success at Colgate.

 Counseling sessions are strictly confidential.
 Your privacy is very important to us and, thus, the Counseling Center adheres to state laws and ethical standards, which require that all client information be held in confidence.
 Except in emergency circumstances, no one outside of the Counseling Center is given any information even the fact that you have had an appointment without your consent.
 There are a few rare exceptions to confidentiality, as follows: